patrickjoh/RED-Lookup/README.md

 This project is a REST web application in Golang that provides the client with the ability to retrieve information about developments related to renewable energy production for and across countries.
-This is done by using data from two existing services.
-The service also allows for notification registration using webhooks, and stores thes persistently using Firebase.
+This is done by using data from two external sources.
+This service also allows for notification registration using webhooks, and stores thes persistently using Firebase.

 # Table of Contents